 Eligible funding uses include the construction, reconstruction, maintenance, and repair of city or town streets and alleys and funds may not be used for capital equipment purchases.

 SB 536 funding will be directly allocated to counties where off-system bridges have been identified for repair or replacement and it is determined to be more cost-effective and quicker to use state funds rather than federal aid.
-42 bridges have been identified to date for quick fix repairs with a total estimated cost of $3,000,000.
-Remaining funding will be used to address emerging repair issues or for bridge replacements.
-MDT’s goal is to distribute funds by April 2024, if counties elect to use SB 536 funding.
+Funding will be used to address emerging repair issues or for bridge replacements.

 SB 536 allows MDT the discretion of using this funding as a matching source for federal or state grants awarded directly to local governments.